 Infertility is a growing problem in today’s scenario of stressful life, both husband and wife are working in high-pressure jobs and growing career ambitions.
 In all these, there is very little time devoted to growing a family, early in life.
 Eventually when the couple plans for a baby, it turns out to be a prolonged battle.

 Usually, in desperation, the couple is ready to take any step to fulfill their dream of having a child at the earliest.
 Most of these couples with difficulty in getting pregnant are referred for an IVF treatment, but that is rarely on the exact cause of their fertility problem.
 I had previously written about why IVF should be the last option and never the first priority treatment.

 Today I am writing about the most searched topic on Google – the cost of IVF?

-I will divide the topic into two – financial cost and the cost on your health of an IVF.
+I will divide the topic into two – financial cost and the cost of IVF on your health.

 If a fertility clinic tells you that their IVF costs less than Rs.1,50,000, they are probably leaving something out from their price quote.
 Ask them if their price quote includes everything, including fertility drug purchases, ultrasound and monitoring costs, blood work, and any options they consider “extra”.

 Going for In-Vitro Fertilisation (IVF)?
 STOP !!
 Read this before you proceed !! (click here)